KevinAst/MyWeb/FireWithin/TheChosen.md

         <a href="https://the-chosen.fandom.com/wiki/Ramah" target="_blank">... more</a>
       </p>
       <p>
-  Ramah is a fictional character in The Chosen.
+  Ramah was uniquely created for The Chosen to help enrich the narrative.
 There is no mention of her, or of a romantic partner for the Apostle Thomas, in the Bible.
       </p>
       <p>
         <a href="#characters">... back to Characters</a>